Dawson County GA DUI Lawyer - Dawson County GA DUI Attorney

 Richard Lawson believes the government should limit their intrusion into the lives of citizens.
 He and his team of Dawson County GA DUI Lawyers are committed to the vigilant defense of everyone's constitutional rights; particularly those of the clients they represent.
 Please see his reviews on Avvo for yourself and contact us for a free consultation.

-If you were arrested for DUI in Dawson County, you have only ten business days to keep your driver's license from being suspended.
-You or your Dawson County DUI Georgia Lawyer must request an Administrative License Suspension (ALS) Hearing.
-The fee the State charges to file the hearing request is $150.
+If you were arrested for DUI in Dawson County, you have only thirty days to keep your driver's license from being suspended.
+You or your Dawson County DUI Georgia Lawyer must request an Administrative License Suspension (ALS) Hearing or an ignition interlock device.
+The fee the State charges to file the request is $150.
 If you refused the testing of your breath, blood, or urine, your license would be suspended for twelve months with no chance for a permit to drive.
 Hiring an experienced Dawson County GA DUI Attorney as soon as possible makes your life much easier and your case more manageable.
 Call us today for a free consultation.

 Dawson County DUI Defense